-Before development commences the following forms must be submitted to the Council prior to commencement of development.
+Before development commences (see definition of commencement of development for the purposes of CIL) the following forms must be submitted to the Council prior to commencement of development.

 - Assumption of Liability Form